hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/SpatialNoiseModel.md

 #### Notes on pointsHydPy

 The pointsHydPy geometry type is specially suited to work with HydPy exchange items.
-As the actual model exchange item, onto which the noise will later be added is defined and fetched from HydPy, the order of data entries is determined by the HydPy model.
-In order to avoid a manual mapping between coordinates and model elements, this geometry type allow to map locations to elements via their names.
+As the actual model exchange item, onto which the noise will later be added, is defined and fetched from HydPy, the order of data entries is determined by the HydPy model.
+To avoid a manual mapping between coordinates and model elements, this geometry type allow to map locations to elements via their names.
 The user than only needs to provide a mapping file between element names and spatial locations.
 See the schema for further details.

-### saving internal state (or rather not)
+### Saving internal state (or rather not)

-The root element of the configuration file, _spatialNoiseModelConfig_ , allows for an additional boolean attribute _suppressInternalStateSaving_.
+The root element of the configuration file, _spatialNoiseModelConfig_, allows for an additional boolean attribute _suppressInternalStateSaving_.
 Setting this attribute to _true_ will suppress the saving/restoring of the internal state of the noise model.

 This is necessary for using a noise model in the state definition of some algorithms (e.g. the ParticleFilter),